Kyndallmae/stunning-guacamole/README.md

 I WANT to find the best taco places near me,
 SO THAT I can eat them and be happy.

-Who is doing what:
-HTML - Kyndall
-CSS - Mandy
-JS - not until the HTML and CSS are Finished
-API research (Yelp fusion API?, Google Maps etc.) - Antonio CSS Frameworks - Rosa

 ## Acceptance Criteria

 ```